stampit-org/docs/start.md

 await catGifStore.upload({ fileName: 'cat.gif', stream: readableStream })
 ```

 If you want to silence the shameful fact that you are collecting cat gifs then here is how you disable log.
-We overwrite the `log` property with a silent one.
+Just overwrite the `log` property with a silent one.

 ```js
 const SilentCatGifStore = CatGifStore.props({